-Pollak: What 'Charlemagne tha God' Revealed to Rush Limbaugh About 'White Privilege'
+Pollak: What 'Charlamagne tha God' Revealed to Rush Limbaugh About 'White Privilege'

-Conservative radio host Rush Limbaugh reached out last weekend to “Charlemagne tha God,” the host of The Breakfast Club, one of the most influential radio programs among African Americans, to discuss ongoing unrest.
+Conservative radio host Rush Limbaugh reached out last weekend to “Charlamagne tha God,” the host of The Breakfast Club, one of the most influential radio programs among African Americans, to discuss ongoing unrest.

-Rush sought to understand the views black America as protests raged in the wake of the death last week of George Floyd at the hand of police in Minneapolis.
+Rush sought to understand the views of black Americans as protests raged in the wake of the death last week of George Floyd at the hand of police in Minneapolis.
 Their discussion, which aired on Monday, was deeply illuminating.

 Much of the time, the two were talking past one another.
-For Charlemagne and his co-hosts, America is deeply troubled by racism and “white supremacy.”
+For Charlamagne and his co-hosts, America is deeply troubled by racism and “white supremacy.”
 For Limbaugh, America today allows anyone to achieve their dreams.

 There was one moment that encapsulated the entire problem — and explained the fact that many white, well-off Americans seem to be deeply involved in leading and fomenting the violence that has marred the Floyd protests.

-It came after Limbaugh asked Charlemagne how he proposed to solve the problem of racism.
-Charlemagne said that was not his question to answer: rather, it was Limbaugh who, as a white man, had to undo “white privilege.”
+It came after Limbaugh asked Charlamagne how he proposed to solve the problem of racism.
+Charlamagne said that was not his question to answer: rather, it was Limbaugh who, as a white man, had to undo “white privilege.”

 The transcript, from RushLimbaugh,com: